 No portion of the junkyard may be within fifty feet (50') of any property line or public road, or 100 feet from any streams, ponds or other surface waters.

 Junkyards shall be effectively screened from view of a public highway and adjacent private property at all seasons of the year.
-Screening may be a natural barrier such as vegetation, coniferous trees or topography, or an artificial barrier such as an earthen berm, a metal or wooden fence, or other method approved by the Board of Adjustment or Planning Commission.
+Screening may be a natural barrier such as vegetation, coniferous trees or topography, or an artificial barrier such as an earthen berm, a metal or wooden fence, or other method approved by the DRB.

 All existing vegetation outside and proximate to the artificial barrier shall be retained to aid in maintaining a natural appearance.
-If no natural vegetation is present, the Board of Adjustment or Planning Commission may require the planting of suitable vegetation.
+If no natural vegetation is present, the DRB may require the planting of suitable vegetation.

-The Board of Adjustment must find that the junkyard will not have an undue adverse effect on the public health, safety, or welfare due to offensive or unhealthy odors, smoke, noise, or other causes.
+The DRB must find that the junkyard will not have an undue adverse effect on the public health, safety, or welfare due to offensive or unhealthy odors, smoke, noise, or other causes.

 All junk to be stored or deposited and all work on the junk shall be done within an enclosed and appropriately screened yard.